pipe01/esbuild-plugin-vue3/README.md

 * JavaScript and TypeScript `<script>` and `<script setup>` (the latter is still experimental)
 * CSS, SCSS and SASS `<style>`
 * Path aliases from tsconfig.json, e.g. `import "@/Component.vue"` resolves to `import "../../Component.vue`
+* Emit HTML file and inject output CSS and JS files

 ### The library is still not thoroughly tested, use at your own risk.